 NWTRB Strategic Plan

-The U.S. Nuclear Waste Technical Review Board’s Strategic Plan describes the Board's mission and the vision and values that underlie the Board’s work and the development of the Board’s Strategic Goals and Objectives.
+The U.S. Nuclear Waste Technical Review Board’s Strategic Plan describes the Board's mission and the vision and values that underlie the Board’s work and the development of the Board’s Strategic Objectives and performance goals.
 As an independent Federal agency in the Executive Branch, the Board is committed to effectively carrying out its legislative mandate to "… evaluate the technical and scientific validity of the Department of Energy's activities related to managing and disposing of spent nuclear fuel and high-level radioactive waste."
-The Board’s Strategic Plan for Fiscal Years 2018 - 2022 provides a roadmap to guide us in achieving our Strategic Goals and Objectives and a benchmark against which to evaluate the Board’s performance in meeting those Goals and Objectives in the years ahead.
+The Board’s Strategic Plan for Fiscal Years 2018 - 2022 provides a roadmap to guide the Board in achieving its Strategic Objectives and Performance Goals and a benchmark, against which to evaluate the Board’s performance in meeting those Goals and Objectives in the years ahead.

 The Nuclear Waste Policy Amendments Act (1987) [Public Law 100-203-December 22, 1987, Part E] directs the Board to evaluate the technical and scientific validity of activities undertaken by the Department of Energy related to implementing the NWPAA.